-On May 3, seeking to understand the rationale for the unusual award, I requested records from the city under the Freedom of Information and Protection of Privacy Act.
+On May 3, seeking to understand the rationale for the unusual award, News Nanaimo requested records under the Freedom of Information and Protection of Privacy Act.

-Specifically, I wanted to know what communications there were between councillors and Samra about the termination of Young Anderson and the hiring of Valkyrie immediately prior to the unfounded censure measures against Councillors Diane Brennan and Ian Thorpe at an in-camera council meeting on Nov.
+Specifically, we wanted to know what communications there were between councillors and Ms. Samra about the termination of Young Anderson and the hiring of Valkyrie immediately prior to the unfounded censure measures against Councillors Diane Brennan and Ian Thorpe at an in-camera council meeting on Nov.
 30, 2015.

-I also wanted to review what information Samra had given the finance department to justify bypassing a public tender for the legal services.
+News Nanaimo also wanted to review what information Ms. Samra gave the finance department to justify bypassing a public tender for the legal services.

 “Harmful to city’s financial or economic interests”

 However, after using 27 of the the permitted 30 days to respond to the request, the city refused to provide any records.